Joakim Noah: Early years (2007–2012)

 The Chicago Bulls selected Noah as the ninth overall pick in the 2007 NBA draft.
 Noah and his teammates at Florida, Corey Brewer and Al Horford, became the highest-picked trio from the same college in the history of the NBA.
 Horford was chosen third overall by the Atlanta Hawks, and Brewer was chosen seventh overall by the Minnesota Timberwolves.
 On November 6, 2007, Noah made his regular season debut off the bench after missing the first three games with a sprained ankle.
 He scored 2 points and had 4 rebounds.
-Noah had a rocky start with his team after being given a suspension by a unanimous vote from his teammates in January 2008.
+Noah had a rocky start with his team after being given a suspension by a unanimous vote from his teammates in January 2008 following a confrontation with assistant coach Ron Adams.

 Noah averaged 6.7 points and 7.6 rebounds per game during the 2008–09 regular season.
 Noah played a key role in Game 6 of the 2009 Eastern Conference first-round playoff series between the Bulls and the Boston Celtics.
 In the final minute of the game's third overtime period, with the score tied at 123–123, he stole the ball from Paul Pierce and dribbled down the court (unusual for a center) for a dunk, drawing Pierce's sixth foul in the process.
 The Bulls went on to win the game 128–127, though they would lose the series in Game 7.

 During the 2009–10 season, Noah averaged 10.7 points and 11.0 rebounds per game.
 He only played 64 games due to injury.
 The Bulls once again made the playoffs, securing the 8th seed in the Eastern Conference.
 In the playoffs, Noah averaged 14.8 points per game and 13.0 rebounds, but the Bulls lost to the Cleveland Cavaliers in the first round in five games.

 On October 4, 2010, Noah signed a five-year, $60 million contract extension with the Bulls.
 On December 15, 2010, the Bulls announced that due to ligament damage in Noah's hand, he would have surgery and miss 8 to 10 weeks.
 Noah was averaging 14 points and 11.7 rebounds in the 24 games prior to his injury.
 He returned to action in the 55th game of the season on February 23 after recuperating from right thumb surgery.
 He scored 7 points and had 16 rebounds in just over 24 minutes.
 He returned to the inactive list for games 74, 75 and 76.

 On February 22, 2012, Noah recorded his first career triple-double with 13 points, 13 rebounds, and 10 assists in a game against the Milwaukee Bucks.
 It was the first triple-double by a Bulls center since Artis Gilmore recorded one in 1977.